Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, i configure a Network Security Group (NSG) in Azure to control the flow of ICMP traffic by initially disabling it, preventing ping requests and replies from passing through the network.
-Afterward, i enable ICMP traffic again, allowing the communication to resume.
-While these changes are made, Wireshark is used to capture and analyze the network traffic, allowing you to observe how the ICMP packets are affected by the firewall settings.
-This process helps demonstrate the impact of firewall rules on network connectivity and shows how enabling or disabling specific traffic types like ICMP can control communication between virtual machines.
+In this step, I configured a Network Security Group (NSG) in Azure to control the flow of ICMP traffic by initially disabling it, preventing ping requests and replies from passing through the network.
+Afterward, I enabled ICMP traffic again, allowing the communication to resume.
+While making these changes, I used Wireshark to capture and analyze the network traffic, observing how the ICMP packets were affected by the firewall settings.
+This process helped demonstrate the impact of firewall rules on network connectivity and showed how enabling or disabling specific traffic types, like ICMP, can control communication between virtual machines.
 </p>
 <br />